 Background: Maintaining physical activity is an important goal with positive health benefits, yet many people spend most of their day sitting.
 Our Everyday Activity Supports You (EASY) model aims to encourage movement through daily activities and utilitarian walking.
-The primary objective of this pilot trial was to test study feasibility frecruitment and retention rates) for the EASY model.
+The primary objective of this pilot trial phase was to test study feasibility (recruitment and retention rates) for the EASY model.

-Methods: This 6-month parallel two-arm pilot trial took place in Vancouver, Canada (May to December 2013).
+Methods: This 6-month parallel two-arm pilot trial study took place in Vancouver, Canada, from {May to December 2013}, with data analyses in February 2014.
 Participants were healthy, inactive, community-dwelling women aged 55-70 years.
 We recruited through advertisements in local community newspapers and randomized participants using a remote web service.
-The model included: group-based education and social support, individualized physical activity prescription, and use of a Fitbit activity monitor.
-The control group received health-related information only.
+The model included the following: group-based education and social support, individualized physical activity prescription (called Activity 4.1-1), and use of a Fitbit activity new newspapers and randomized health-related information only.
 The main outcome measures were descriptions of study feasibility (recruitment and retention rates).
-We also collected information (blinded outcome assessment) on activity patterns, height and weight, blood pressure, and psychosocial variables.
+We also collected information (blinded outcome assessment) on activity patterns; (ActiGraph GT3X+ accelerometers), and health-related outcomes such as body composition (height and weight using standard techniques), blood pressure (automatic blood pressure monitor), and psychosocial variables (questionnaires).

 Results: We advertised in local community newspapers to recruit participants.
-Over 3 weeks, 82 participants telephoned; following screening, 68% (56/82) met the inclusion criteria and 45% (25/56) were randomized by remote web-based allocation: 13 participants in the intervention group and 12 in the control group (education).
+Over 3 weeks, 82 participants telephoned; following screening, 68% (56/82) met the inclusion criteria and 45% (25/56) were randomized by remote web-based allocation:.
+This included: 13 participants in the intervention group and 12 participants in the control group (education).
 At 6 months, 12/13 (92%; 95% CI 65% to 100%) intervention and 8/12 (67%; 95% CI 35% to 90%) control participants completed the final assessment.
 This met our a priori recruitment and retention criteria for success.
 Of those who declined 21/30 gave reasons of timing of sessions within working hours.
+Controlling for baseline values, the intervention group had an average of 2,080 [95% confidence intervals (Cis) 704, 4,918] more steps/day at 6 months compared with the control group.
+There was an average between group difference in weight loss of 4.3 [95% CI 6.22, 2.40] kg and reduction in diastolic blood pressure of 8.54 [95% CI 16.89, 0.198] mmHg, in favor of EASY.
 There were no adverse events related to study participation.